OrangeNostril/sfaster/README.md

 IMPORTANT: If you are a Mac or linux user, this package requires either Clang++ or G++ to function.
-Executables for Mac and linux coming soon.

 Sfaster works similarly to the sfinder `path` tool, except that it runs considerably faster, and does not run into memory issues.
 Sfaster is capable of quickly handling many smaller tasks, as well as taking on large tasks that sfinder would fail to complete.